Why no one wanted to buy the Green Shipping Fuel

 Seven EU member states - Belgium, Denmark, Germany, Ireland, Luxemburg, the Netherlands, and Sweden - proposed a target of 2.8 percent RFNBOs for shipping fuels by 2030.
 The European Parliament suggested a quota of 2 percent by 2030.
 The CCU industry association CO2 Value Europe proposed even earlier quotas.

 Even lobbying organizations from the shipping industry appeared positive towards such a quota.
 In a statement by the European Community Shipowners' Associations, they write that they support the EU Parliament's proposal for a 2030 quota in principle but want similar requirements for fuel suppliers.
+(Update/2024-10-03: ECSA has removed that statement from their web page, link goes to the Internet Archive / Wayback Machine.)

 If any of these proposals had been passed, the fate of FlagshipONE might have been different.
 However, the EU eventually agreed to much weaker requirements.
 A quota of 2 percent RFNBOs would only start in 2034, and even that comes with some caveats.
 Under the final FuelEU Maritime regulation, shipping companies would not have any requirement to purchase relatively expensive e-fuels for another decade and can likely fulfill the modest emission reduction requirements while still primarily relying on fossil fuels.